Loberia-Tactical-Group/hardening-as-code/README.md

 These scripts are intended for **Ethical Hacking** and professional security environments.
 Always test in a staging environment before applying to production.

 ---

+### ⚠️ Legal Disclaimer
+*This project is for educational and ethical security purposes only.
+Usage of these scripts for attacking targets without prior mutual consent is illegal. **Loberia Tactical Group** is not responsible for any misuse of this tool.*

+---
 *Developed by Loberia Tactical Group | 2026*